Latest update 22/07/2021

 NHS guide to self isolation

-This now includes the climbing area and when belaying.
-You don’t have to wear it whilst your actually climbing but we recommend you keep it on
+This includes the climbing area and when belaying.
+You don’t have to wear it whilst your actually climbing.

 If you do take it off to climb remember hand Hygiene is extra important.